eferr216/weatherWhere/WeeklyReflection.md

 - 16 hours

 Added a one-to-many relationship in my project.
 Added testing for the Daos' methods and created a generic dao as well.
 Added Javadoc comments to all methods.
 Struggled on getting Hibernate annotations to work correctly.
 After hours of difficulties I finally figured it out with the help of the weekly videos.

+### Week 6 work

+-20 hours

+Used Elastic Beanstalk and RDS to host my project on AWS.
+Struggled a lot with getting my JDBC connection to work when hosting the application through AWS services.
+Learned about RDS and using it to communicate with databases.